-I found this to be an interesting question, because I had never heard of any controversies regarding the accuracy of these Census’ either.
-So, I contacted the “questioner” to gain some insight as to what prompted this question.
-After that discussion and with a little checking of my own I was able to get a general understanding that, for one reason or another (which I believe all stems from the same source which I will disclose later), the accuracy of the “number” of Israelites that left Egypt after the 430 years of slavery, and/or entered into the Holy Land after the 40 years of wandering has sometimes been disputed or the cause of controversy.
+I found this to be an interesting question.
+I had never heard of any controversies regarding the accuracy of these censuses either.
+So, I contacted the Questioner to gain some insight as to what prompted this question.
+After that discussion and with a little checking of my own I was able to get a general understanding that, for one reason or another (which I believe all stems from the same source which I will disclose later), the accuracy of the number of Israelites that left Egypt after the 430 years of slavery, and/or entered into the Holy Land after the 40 years of wandering has sometimes been disputed or the cause of controversy.

-• How accurate were the Census’ that were taken?
-Were the people of that time able to accurately “count” the people and does scripture support the number they came up with.
-(Of course even this question leaves out the most important factor…the Divine, Omnipotent God who called for and oversaw, and preserved the numbers in Scripture.)
+• How accurate were the censuses that were taken?
+Were the people of that time able to accurately count the people and does scripture support the number they came up with?
+Of course even this question leaves out the most important factor: the Divine, Omnipotent God who called for and oversaw, and preserved the numbers in Scripture.

 • Why the attacks against their accuracy?
-What would be the purpose of disputing these Census’?
+What would be the purpose of disputing these censuses?

 First, let’s look at what Scripture has to say about the accuracy of the numbers given.

 In Genesis 46 the rest of Joseph’s family (the Israelites) go to Egypt.
-In verses 26 and 27 of that chapter, we find out that the “direct descendants” of Jacob (Israel) who came to Egypt were 66 people, not including the wives of his 11 sons who came with them.
-Including Josephs 2 sons that were born in Egypt…the “house” of Israel in Egypt is given at 70, although the number would have been greater with the inclusion of the wives of Jacob’s sons, and the husbands of his daughters (if they were married) it could have been closer to 100 people all together.
+In verses 26 and 27 of that chapter, we find out that the direct descendants of Jacob (Israel) who came to Egypt were 66 people, not including the wives of his 11 sons who came with them.
+Including Joseph's two sons that were born in Egypt, the house of Israel in Egypt is given at 70.
+The number would have been greater with the inclusion of the wives of Jacob’s sons, and the husbands of his daughters (if they were married).
+It could have been closer to 100 people all together.

-Numbers 1:46 gives us the number as “603,550”…which supports the number we were given in Exodus 12:37 quite nicely!
+Numbers 1:46 gives us the number as 603,550.
+This supports the number we were given in Exodus 12:37 quite nicely!
 Once again, this would leave the entire population including women and children somewhere between 2 and 3 million.

 But, how accurate was this number?

-Of course, the “first generation” of men defied God’s command to enter the Holy Land and was not allowed to enter.
+Of course, the first generation of men defied God’s command to enter the Holy Land and was not allowed to enter.
 They would all die out in the desert as a result of their disobedience and lack of faith.
-All, except for 2 faithful men named Joshua and Caleb.
+All, except for two faithful men named Joshua and Caleb.

-Now, while there are times in Scripture where numbers are given that are “representative”, symbolic, figurative, or allegorical (usually multiples of 7, 10, or 12, or rounded up or down to be even.), especially in Apocalyptic literature such as the Revelation.
-I do not believe that to be the case with these Census’.
+Now, while there are times in Scripture where numbers are given that are representative, symbolic, figurative, or allegorical (usually multiples of 7, 10, or 12, or rounded up or down to be even.), especially in Apocalyptic literature such as the Revelation.
+I do not believe that to be the case with these censuses.